Being Sincere

 The classic example of hypocrisy is the Pharisees.
 The Jewish people held them in high esteem, allowing them seats of honor in the synagogues and at banquets, calling out respectful greetings to them as they walked by in the marketplace, and addressing them as Rabbi, a title full of prestige (Matt.
 23:5-7).
 The Pharisees had no less esteem for themselves.
 Jesus tells us how one Pharisee prayed in the Temple.
 "God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess" (Luke 18:11-12).
 The irony in this boasting is that Jesus held the Pharisees guilty of the very sins they saw in others.

 He specifically mentions "extortion" (Matt.
-23:25, the Greek word referring to stolen goods), accusing them of devouring widows’ houses (Matt.
+23:25, the Greek word referring to stolen goods1), accusing them of devouring widows’ houses (Matt.
 23:14; Mark 12:40; Luke 20:47).
-We are not sure exactly what evildoing He was describing.
-It is possible that in deciding inheritance, Jewish courts gave preference to male relatives, so that if a man died without sons, his house and other possessions might pass to a brother or nephew rather than to his widow.
+We are not sure exactly what evildoing He was describing.2 The leading possibility is that in deciding inheritance, Jewish courts gave preference to male relatives, so that if a man died without sons, his house and other possessions might pass to a brother or nephew rather than to his widow.
 The widow, as a result, might be evicted from her home.
 Pharisees were responsible for her loss whether they claimed the inheritance or sat on the court deciding against her.

 Hypocrisy has never ceased to plague the work of God.
 In one of His Kingdom parables, Jesus warned that tares—that is, hypocrites—would exist in the church alongside the wheat—true believers—until the end of the age (Matt.
 13:24-30, 37-43).
 We see here that the ultimate fate of hypocrites will be no less horrific than the fate of outright sinners.
 They will be cast into a furnace of fire, where there is wailing and gnashing of teeth.
 God’s wrath against the self-satisfied Pharisees was so great that Jesus threatened them not only with hell (Matt.
 23:33), but also with greater damnation (Matt.
 23:14).
 The worst judgment awaits the man who poses as a minister of the gospel but who abuses his trust by harming God’s people and living in self-indulgence.
 He will be cut to pieces before being cast into hell (Matt.
 24:48-51).